etiennevanderpoel/ocvpn/README.md

     Check VPN Status: Check if a VPN connection is active and if the associated network interface is up.
     Customisable: the scripts *ocvpnup* and *ocvpndown* can be edited for a specific user, VPN group, and VPN URL, so that you only need to call these scripts (without options) open and close the VPN connection.
     Network interface management: attempts to do a clean VPN setup and teardown.
+    The latest (2023+) versions of VPN servers also use 2FA.
+This script handles this as far as it could be tested.

+Note on prompts:

+    The script shows some output, but will not prompt you for a password or the 2FA input.
+It may prompt you for your *sudo* password.

 Usage: